linkspreed/Pixly/README.md

 # Pixly ([Click to try 🚀](https://pixly.tk/)) (v3.0.4)

-🔗 BioX is a powerful biolink generator and URL shortener, perfect for creating concise and impactful bio descriptions across various platforms. 📝🔗✂️
+Pixly is a ✨powerful✨ and 🐉friendly🐉 tool for 🧪creating🧪 and 🎨editing🎨 images.
+It's easy to use and has a lot of features, making it perfect for both beginners and experienced users.

-## **[Changelog 📝](https://github.com/linkspreed/Pixly/blob/main/changelog.md)** **Check out the full Pixly changelog**
+## **[Changelog ✨](https://github.com/linkspreed/Pixly/blob/main/changelog.md)** **Check out the full Pixly changelog**
 ## **[Special Works 👨‍💻](https://github.com/linkspreed/Pixly/blob/main/Special_Works.md)** **Take a look at what changes we are doing to Pixly besides development**